Your actual charge speed is based on battery size, vehicle charge rate, charger speed, the weather and more. Get to grips with EV charge speeds.

-The world of EV charging can be complex – and things aren’t always as they first appear.
-For example, a charge point may advertise speeds of 22 kWh – but this doesn’t necessarily mean this is what you’ll receive.
-Your real charging speed can be determined by your vehicle model, battery capacity and even the weather…
+The world of EV charging can be complex and things aren’t always as they first appear.
+For example, a charge point may advertise speeds of 22 kWh, but this doesn’t necessarily mean this is what you’ll receive.
+How much power are you really getting from EV charging can be determined by your vehicle model, battery capacity and even the weather…

 Different types of EV charging speeds